Assess your website

 - Does information about programs/events explain how participants would benefit from their involvement?

-GENERAL QUESTIONS ABOUT THE SITE
+QUESTIONS TO ASK ABOUT YOUR SITE

 - What was your overall impression of the site upon viewing it?